All ILDA Members must affirm that they have read, understand and acknowledge ILDA’s document Lasershow Safety — Basic Principles.

 While ILDA does not monitor Members’ shows, if there is a safety concern, anyone can file an Ethics Complaint against a member.
 We have removed Members in the past who violated basic safety laws.

 • All Members have free online access to Skyzan laser safety software.
 This $299 value calculates eye and skin hazards, plus FAA visual interference distances.
+(Thank you to Brian Gonzalez of Xtaega for sponsoring this for the Sept 2017-Sept 2018 period.)

 • ILDA offers a Laser Safety Officer course for U.S. laser lightshows.
 As of 2015, 70 persons have successfully passed the LSO test and have received a Certificate of Completion.